Psalm 19:1–14 |

 Then we have an interesting analogy.
 The sun is compared to a bridegroom in his rising up.
 Although not an expert in the field of marriage, my thinking is that many women, early on in their marriage (perhaps throughout their marriage) are always wondering if they haven’t made the worst mistake of their lives and married the exact wrong person.
 Men, on the other hand, I believe are content with the fact that they fooled someone long enough to marry them.
 Therefore, when the recently married bridegroom leaves his bed chamber, it is with great vigor and confidence.
 This is the appearance of the sun on each and every day.
 The sun rejoices like an decathlon athlete running a course.
 At one time, early on when I began to run, I had to take some days off, just so I wouldn’t injure myself.
 However, on those days, I would look out my window and long to be out running.
 An athlete, who primes himself for a race, is like that.
 He is ready and anxious to run on the day of the race.
 He often rests the day before—perhaps even for two days—and he can hardly wait to get out there and pound the pavement.
 There is a great feeling of invigoration and accomplishment (for those who do not run, you have no idea what I am talking about here).

-From an end of the heavens his rising and his circuit as far as their end
+From an end of the heavens his rising and his circuit as far as their end and nothing is hidden from his heat. |

-Psalm
+Psalm 19:6 |

-From one end of the heavens he rises and his orbit [goes] as far as the other end [of the heavens],
+From one end of the heavens he rises and his orbit [goes] as far as the other end [of the heavens], and nothing is hidden from its heat. |

-The sun rises at one end of the heaven and, in its orbit, goes to the other end;
+The sun rises at one end of the heaven and, in its orbit, goes to the other end; nothing is hidden from its heat. |

-We have the masculine singular of qâtseh (ה צ ָק) [pronounced kaw-TSEH], which means end, extremity.
+We have the masculine singular of qâtseh (ה ∵צ ָק) [pronounced kaw-TSEH], which means end, extremity.
 It is found twice in this verse.
 Strong’s #7097 BDB #892.
 At first we have the end of the heavens, which again, is poetic and not strictly scientific language.
 Then we have to their end or to an end of them.
 Essentially, from the standpoint of the earth, the sun begins in what appears to be on one end of the heavens and heads along a pathway to the other end of heavens.
 From the standpoint of standing on the earth and making this observation, the language is apt.
 From the standpoint of science, this is obviously not accurate (in fact, there could reasonably be a discussion as to what going from one end of the heavens to the other would actually mean from a scientific perspective).
-In the first line, we also have the feminine noun teqûwphâh (הָפק) [pronounced tekoo-FAW], which means a circuit, an orbit, a course, a revolution, a coming round.
+In the first line, we also have the feminine noun teqûwphâh (הָפק) [pronounced tekoo-FAW], which means a circuit, an orbit, a course, a revolution, a coming round.
 Barnes gives the meanings a coming about, a return, as the seasons or the year would be spoken of.
 Strong’s #8622 BDB #880.

 That nothing is hidden from the heat of the sun certainly applies to the earth and the visible planets, as well as our moon.
 Bear in mind, this is not a scientific treatise, even though some of the language ends up being very accurate.